Lohenl/gasp-swe-assignment-2024/docs/how-to-use.md

 ```
 cd ../api/
 ```
+9. Rename the ```local.settings.json.sample``` file into ```local.settings.json```
-9. Install the NPM dependencies with
+10. Install the NPM dependencies with
 ```
 npm i
 ```
-10. Run the main application with
+11. Run the main application with
 ```
 npm start
 ```
-11. Wait till you see a list of functions like so:
+12. Wait till you see a list of functions like so:

 ![display of ready functions](./img/functions-are-ready.PNG)

-12. Press ```Ctrl + Shift + 5``` to split the screen
+13. Press ```Ctrl + Shift + 5``` to split the screen

-13. Click on the newly opened terminal, and start the Swagger UI app with
+14. Click on the newly opened terminal, and start the Swagger UI app with
 ```
 npm run swagger
 ```
-14. Wait till you see the following on the console:
+15. Wait till you see the following on the console:

 ![display that swagger is ready](./img/swagger-is-ready.PNG)

-15. Open your web browser, and navigate to ```http://localhost:3000/```
+16. Open your web browser, and navigate to ```http://localhost:3000/```

 ![swagger ui](./img/swagger-ui-sample.PNG)

-16. Here's a picture of what my screen typically looks like, building on this system: (I use a 2nd screen, and the swagger docs might look different)
+17. Here's a picture of what my screen typically looks like, building on this system: (I use a 2nd screen, and the swagger docs might look different)

 ![Sample layout](./img/sample-layout.PNG)